dogbiscuituk2/TagScanner7/README.md

 Notes:
 1. Case-insensitive.
 2. Case-insensitive and reserved.
-3. Not an exhaustive list; see source code for full details.
-4. Numeric _constants_ are parsed according to the following rules:
+3. Numeric _constants_ are parsed according to the following rules:
    - Any preceding '+' or '-' signs are treated as _unary-operators_, not part of the _constant_ value.
    - A sequence of numeric digits '\d+' indicates an _int_.
    - Append 'U' for _uint_, 'L' for _long_, 'UL' or 'LU' for _ulong_.